Contract Amendment for Delta Conveyance

-The Department of Water Resources (DWR) and the State Water Project (SWP) contractors have begun the public process of negotiating proposed amendments to the SWP water supply contracts for a new Delta Conveyance facility.
-DWR has opened the negotiations to the public to allow the opportunity to observe and provide comments to DWR at the end of each negotiation session.
-Written comments may also be submitted within seven (7) calendar days following each negotiation session.
+The Department of Water Resources (DWR) and the State Water Project (SWP) contractors held a public process of negotiating proposed amendments to the SWP water supply contracts for a new Delta Conveyance facility.
+DWR opened the negotiations to the public to allow the opportunity to observe and provide comments to DWR during and after each negotiation session.

-The process that DWR follows to enable members of the public to observe and comment on the negotiations is designed to be consistent with the "Principles Regarding Public Participation Process in SWP Contract Negotiations."
+The process that DWR followed to enable members of the public to observe and comment on the negotiations was designed to be consistent with the "Principles Regarding Public Participation Process in SWP Contract Negotiations."

 The timing and amount of SWP charges is described in the SWP Long-Term Water Supply Contracts.
 DWR has 29 such contracts with a variety of local agencies sometimes referred to as Public Water Agencies (PWAs).
 DWR bills the PWAs for these costs on an annual basis.